 This simple and easy pasta recipe can be varied in a great many ways!
 Here are a few:

-- Spicy - Add a few dried red chili flakes for a bit of heat.
+- Spicy - Add a few dried red pepper flakes for a bit of heat.

-- White Wine - Throwing in a little white wine with the lemon adds a light acidity to the pesto cream.
+- White Wine - Throwing in a little crisp white wine with the fresh lemon juice adds a light acidity to the pesto cream.

 - Different Protein - The combination of pesto cream sauce and roasted tomatoes works with just about any type of meat, try chicken, clams, or bacon, or leave the meat out entirely for a vegetarian delight!